-Read on to learn more about the current timeshare laws in place and also what needs to change to make the industry fair and equal for the clients.
+There are very few state laws protecting the timeshare purchaser, and because of this, resort companies continue to get away with deceptive and disingenuous business practices.
+Read on to learn more about the current timeshare laws and what needs to change to make this industry division fair and equal for the clients.

 Until they do, many timeshare buyers will continue to struggle.